ari-feiglin/DaFAQ/details/Usage.md

 **Usage of query_interface:**
 When running the query_interface function, you will have to input the following:
 * The Field Name of the field you would like to put a filter on
+* Whether the target data is a field or numerical value.
-* The Target Data, the data that you are basing you filter on
+  * If a numberical value, the numerical value (the data that you are basing you filter on)
+  * If a field, the field name of the field you are basing your filter on)
 * The Operation, which is one of:
   * `==` - equal to
   * `!=` - not equal to